Posted May 20, 2020

 Where are we now?
 The Deans, under the able leadership of Interim Provost Urgo, were working on this challenge prior to my arrival.
 I believe they have a good start to a plan that should be brought forward as our launching point.
 The plan reduces administrative overhead while enhancing the student and faculty experience and academic/scholarly excellence (including research and graduate programs) by seeking opportunities for collaboration.
 This plan, or one augmented by your suggestions and after review by Faculty Senate and University Council, will yield savings by bringing programs together that can share resources, stimulate new areas of growth and reduce the inherent overhead costs of maintaining administrative offices.

 Our work will be guided by discussions that are not aimed at individuals or groups of people as targets for cuts or reductions.
 Rather, we will benchmark our expenditures to our national and regional sister institutions and invest appropriately in instruction, student services, academic support and institutional support.
 Our expenditures are reported annually to our Board and governmental entities within these functional areas of activity which support our mission.
 Our financial approach for rebuilding our budget will be to allocate that budget along these functional areas in a manner that brings us closer to peer-institutional norms (as a percentage of expenditures in functional areas), while appreciating our unique difference as The University of Akron.
 This approach will be applied to all areas, including Athletics and administrative overhead.
 We must also look for our opportunities for growth in subsequent years such as the 11 new online undergraduate programs, two graduate programs and three certificates that our faculty and colleges have established as part of the Akron Online initiative.
 We will begin working with University Council this week to set these relative expenditure allocations, which will in turn provide a realistic resource allocation (i.e. new budget) to all units throughout the University.
-The current and evolving draft plan will be posted on the provost’s website.

 Next steps.
 We will frequently post updates to the plan as well as respond to your feedback on the Office of Academic Affairs website.
 We need your input and advice and have provided some options on the website, including a Brightspace discussion board and a more private feedback form.
 Please get involved; we need your feedback, advice and ideas.